Is pink eye a symptom of COVID-19, a cold or the flu?

-You’ve got a hacking cough, runny nose and other symptoms of a cold, flu or other virus and then your eyes get red and weepy and your lids may be puffy.
-You may have viral pink eye.
+If you have a hacking cough, runny nose, or other symptoms of a viral illness, and your eyes get red and weepy and your eyelids puffy, you could have viral pink eye.
 The medical name for pink eye is conjunctivitis.

 How can this happen?
 If you’re sick, you may transfer viruses to your eye by blowing your nose then wiping away a tear or simply touching the area around your eye.